 Nutella cookies are easy to make – only four ingredients – and might just be the best cookies you’ve ever had!

-Nutella cookies are the mash up of two amazing desserts I had the pleasure of indulging in onboard our Alaskan Princess cruise recently.
+Nutella cookies are the mash up of two amazing desserts.
 They are so simple and decadently delicious.
-Chewy, fudgy, and oh so chocolatey!
+Chewy, fudgy, and so chocolatey!
 My husband declared them “the best ever!”
+We like to serve ours after a dinner like turkey chili, and beer bread.
+Mmmmmm!

 Nutella Cookies Ingredients